 Climbing shoes stink – it’s just that simple.
-Not only does the way climbing shoes are made not really allow for any ventilation, but climbers usually go sockless as well, which allows for all that foot sweat to accumulate on the shoe’s interior.
+Not only does the way climbing shoes are made not really allow for any ventilation, but climbers usually go sockless as well, which allows all that foot sweat to accumulate within the shoe’s interior.
 Then, bacteria starts to grow inside your nice and sweaty climbing shoes, causing them to stink.
-Shoes made from sythetic materials deteriate generally faster than leater shoes.
+Shoes made from sythetic materials generally deteriate faster than leather shoes.

 Simply put: you should never give bacteria a chance to form in the first place.
 How?
 Well, the easiest method is to air dry the shoes after climbing.
 If you keep them exposed to the fresh air, even the sweatiest of climbing shoes can dry pretty quickly.
 Plus, the breeding ground for bacteria will be eliminated in the process.
 Stuffing the shoes with newspaper can help to speed up the process as well.
 You should never put your sweaty climbing shoes in a shoe bag or backpack immediately after climbing.
 It can also help to wear them for shorter periods by taking them off after every route to air them out.